RadialDevGroup/ombudsman/processes/DEV_LEAD.md

 ## Responsibility for Previous Clients
-When a previous Radial client re-engages with us, the individual who was the developer lead when the project ended will be responsible for managing the previous client.
+When a previous Radial client re-engages with us, the individual who was the developer lead when the project ended will be responsible for managing communication with the previous client.
+If the client is not under a maintenance contract (or their contract status is unknown), coordinate with Lindsay on resourcing and the next steps for the client before any additional work is performed.

 If you were not the most recent developer lead and you see a new message from a previous client, please be a pal and notify that person.